lambrospetrou/lambrospetrou.github.io/src/_posts/2021-03-14-the-read-watch-listen-list.md

 I decided to create a page where I will keep a list of content that I find interesting, and is worthy of sharing with others.
 This will be a curated list of things, and not just a dump of my tweets, with just what I consider great.

-You can find the new page at [https://www.lambrospetrou.com/read-watch-listen](/read-watch-listen), and at the corresponding link at the top of all pages on this website.
+I spent a few hours scrolling through my tweets for the past three years and I extracted the content that I still find interesting, and it's not behind a paywall at the moment.
+You can find the new page at [https://www.lambrospetrou.com/read-watch-listen](/read-watch-listen), and at the corresponding navigation link at the top of all pages on this website.
+The list is ordered with the content I most recently read at the top, therefore new items will always go at the top.

 I also created a [dedicated RSS feed](/feed/read-watch-listen.rss.xml) separate from my [articles RSS feed](/feed/rss.xml) in order to provide an easy way for people to consume this list using their favourite feed reader.